SAP-samples/fsm-extension-sample/README.md

 * Change shell's current directory into the generated project, which is now the workspace under your control.
 * Modify the source code of the generated project according to the specific business requirements.
 * Check the `appconfig.json` file in the generated project.
-If you ship the extension application with helm chart, you can configure extension details and define additional parameters needed from customer during installation.
+You can configure extension details and define additional parameters needed from customer during installation.
 See [appconfig.json file](#appconfigjson-file) for more details.
-* If you ship the extension application with helm chart, firstly execute the script `build-artifacts.sh` in the generated project to build docker image and helm charts, and then check if the new version was pushed to docker hub via `https://hub.docker.com/repository/docker/{your docker ID}/{application name}/tags`.
+* If you ship the extension application with helm chart, firstly log into your docker-cli and execute the script `build-artifacts.sh` in the generated project to build docker image and helm charts, and then check if the new version was pushed to docker hub via `https://hub.docker.com/repository/docker/{your docker ID}/{application name}/tags`.

 * Upload the generated project to your Git repository and make sure it is public.

->**NOTE:** If you don't want to upload the source code for any reason, you can upload only the "artifacts" folder of the generated project.
+>**Note:** If you don't want to upload the source code for any reason, you can upload only the "artifacts" folder of the generated project.

 # Folder Structure